the10thWiz/Rocket/site/guide/20-websockets.md

 ### Join Events

-TODO
+Join events are run immediatly after client connects.
+There is no data associated with Join events, because the client has not sent any messages when this is called.
+Join handlers are not able to perform authentication, see [Authentication].

 ### Leave Events

 A Leave event is run after the client disconnects.
+They do support a data parameter, but the data provided is a actually a `WebSocketStatusResult`.
+This represents the returned status code from the client, although this is not the same as HTTP Status.

 ### A Client implementation